egeulgen/NOTATES/README.md

 - dbSNP VCF (can be found in the [GATK bundle])
 - Mills and 1000 Genomes gold standard InDel Sites VCF (can be found in the [GATK bundle])
 - 1000 Genomes phase 1 InDel Sites VCF (can be found in the [GATK bundle])
-- COSMIC VCF - coding and non-coding mutations (follow the instructions on [http://cancer.sanger.ac.uk/cosmic/download], then merge and liftover to hg19)
+- COSMIC VCF - coding and non-coding mutations (follow the instructions on [http://cancer.sanger.ac.uk/cosmic/download], then merge coding and non-coding VCF files and liftover to hg19)
 - Oncotator data sources (latest can be dowloaded from [here](https://personal.broadinstitute.org/lichtens/oncobeta/oncotator_v1_ds_Jan262015.tar.gz))

 [GATK bundle]: http://gatkforums.broadinstitute.org/gatk/discussion/1213/whats-in-the-resource-bundle-and-how-can-i-get-it